 AJ is most passionate about connecting people and collaboration in the creative community.
-She is currently working on a project called The Art Trade, establishing affordable studio spaces for emerging artists, and recently had a solo exhibition in October 2017.
+She is currently working on a project called The Art Trade and establishing affordable studio spaces for emerging artists.

 Christina Laing is from Buffalo, New York and graduated from Buffalo State College in 2011 with a BFA in photography and art history.
 She currently lives and works in Buffalo, NY as a freelance artist and owner of The Buffalo Collective, a boutique graphic design and branding company.